ckuiawa/expo-docs/versions/unversioned/guides/building-standalone-apps.md

 > accounts can build apps that can be distributed using enterprise distribution methods.
 When you
 > call `exp build:ios`, use the `--apple-enterprise-account` flag.
 At this time, the standalone app
 > builder does not support "ad hoc" distribution certificates or provisioning profiles.
+> Building the simulator `exp build:ios -t simulator` does not require a paid Apple ID.

 ## 4. Wait for it to finish building